-For the National Gallery Singapore, Relicase and Trika were given the task of delivering high-specification and customized Museum showcases for all the gallery.
+For the National Gallery Singapore, Relicase and Trika were given the task of supplied high-specification and customized display cases for all the gallery.

-Many design firsts made their way into these showcases for National Gallery Singapore: fully flush baseboards to case profile frames; self-closing safety elements for large, heavy-duty drawers, and the team even had to design fibre-optic lighting for the table-top cases without touching any part of the antique tables.
+Many design firsts made their way into these showcases for National Gallery Singapore: fully flush baseboards to case profile frames; self-closing safety elements for large, heavy-duty drawers, and the team even had to design fiber-optic lighting for the table-top cases without touching any part of the antique tables.

 To achieve the highest level of air-tightness required, all cases were tested on-site for their desired work quality.
 In order to gauge the built-quality and air-tightness levels, the entire team from Singapore’s Heritage Conservation Centre (HCC) introduced test kits for the observation and monitoring of RH (Relative Humidity) as well as lab-specified coupons (ODDY Tests) within cases.

-As some of the key exhibits of the collection were loan items from eminent museums such as The British Museum, cases had to pass stringent parameters set based on European benchmarks.
+As some of the key exhibits of the collection were loan items from eminent museums such as The British Museum, our showcases had to pass stringent parameters set based on European benchmarks.